caleb531/ssh-wp-backup/README.md

 #### [paths]

-- `wordpress`: the absolute path to the remote WordPress site
+- `wordpress`: the absolute path to the directory for the remote WordPress site
 	- *e.g.* `~/public_html/mysite`
 - `remote_backup`: the absolute path to the database backup file to be created
-	- for security, this path should be outside of the `public_html/` directory
 	- the path may include [date format sequences](http://strftime.org/) such as `%Y`
 	- the utility will automatically create intermediate directories apart of